 The partizan game of Red-Blue Cherries is played on an arbitrary graph.
 A player picks an appropriately colored cherry from a vertex of minimum degree, which disappears at the same time.
-Albert et al.[1] show that if the graph has a leaf, then the value is an integer.
-See also McCurdy [10].
+Albert, Grossman, McCurdy, Nowakowski and Wolfe [1] show that if the graph has a leaf, then the value is an integer.
+They ask: Is every Red-Blue Cherries position an integer?
+See also [10].